htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``STARTER_LOCAL`` :index:`STARTER_LOCAL`
     The complete path and executable name of the *condor_starter* to run for **local** universe jobs.
-This variable’s value is defined in the initial configuration provided with HTCondor as
+This variable's value is defined in the initial configuration provided with HTCondor as

     ::